dank_mids package

 Example

->>> [print(tx.hash) for tx in await dank_mids.eth.get_transactions(12345678)]
+>>> [print(tx.hash) for tx in await dank_mids.eth.get_transactions(12345678))

-- async get_uncle_count(block_identifier)
+- get_uncle_count(block_identifier)

 - async modify_transaction(transaction_hash, **transaction_params)